Kothapalli Jayashankar

 Kothapalli Jayashankar (6 August 1934 – 21 June 2011), popularly known as Professor Jayashankar, was an Indian academic and social activist.
 He was a leading ideologue of the Telangana Movement.
 He fought for a separate state beginning in 1952.
 He often stated that unequal distribution of river water was the root cause of the separate Telangana movement.
 He was the former Vice-Chancellor of Kakatiya University and an activist in the Separate Telangana Movement.

 Prof. Jayashankar Telangana State Agricultural University (PJTSAU), named in honour and memory of Professor Jayashankar, is the only farm University of Telangana state which came into being in the event of the bifurcation from Acharya N. G. Ranga Agricultural University.

 Early life

 Kothapalli Jayashankar was born in Akkampet village, Atmakur mandal, Warangal in Hyderabad State to Lakshmikantha Rao and Mahalakshmi of the Vishwakarma community.
 He did his schooling in Hanamkonda, Warangal and his MA in Economics at Banaras Hindu University, MA in Economics at Aligarh Muslim University, PhD in Economics at Osmania University, and BEd at Osmania university in Hyderabad.

-Life
+life

 During the Nizam rule in Hyderabad state, it was mandatory for all schools to sing a song praising the Nizam.
 When the headmaster of the Markaji High School in Hanamkonda asked his students to sing the song, Jayashankar, then a Class VI student, defied the rule and sang Vandemataram.

 His biography, Voduvani Muchchata, written by Kompelli Venkat Goud, was released by KCR and other prominent personalities.